2b-t/docker-for-robotics/doc/Gui.md

      - DISPLAY=${DISPLAY}
      - QT_X11_NO_MITSHM=1
      - NVIDIA_VISIBLE_DEVICES=all # Share devices of host system
+     - NVIDIA_DRIVER_CAPABILITIES=all # This allows the guest system to use the GPU also for visualization
     runtime: nvidia # Specify runtime for container
     volumes:
       - /tmp/.X11-unix:/tmp/.X11-unix:rw